 B i o g r a p h y

-Julianna Nickel is a very active recitalist, teacher, and freelancer in the Washington, DC, and Virginia areas.
-She is an Adjunct Professor of Flute at George Mason University and a two-time recipient of Mason’s Distinguished Teacher of the Year (2019, 2017).
+Julianna Nickel is an active performer, teacher, and freelancer in the Washington, DC area.
+Ms. Nickel is a lauded, versatile performer on the stage known for her “talent, intelligence, beauty, the will to work and succeed…” She is the Adjunct Professor of Flute at George Mason University and a two-time recipient of Mason’s Distinguished Teacher of the Year (2019, 2017).

 Ms. Nickel’s GMU and adult students are highly successful in local and national competitions.
-Mason students have won masterclass spots at National Flute Association Conventions.
-Members of her studio have been selected as winners in the Collegiate Competition, the Masterclass Performers Competition, and the Adult Amateur Competition at Mid-Atlantic Flute Fair.
-For all but one of Ms. Nickel’s ten years at GMU, her students have won spots in the University’s Concerto Competitions for the orchestra and wind ensemble.
-Two students from the Nickel studio were selected as International Scholars in 2017 to travel to Costa Rica as part of Mason's collaboration with Mason’s Potomac Arts Academy and Costa Rica’s music system, SINEM.
-They participated in an arts-based outreach program for Costa Rica’s challenged areas.
-Studio members are among Mason’s most valued students earning scholarships from the school and other organizations, positions as Mason Ambassadors, and many awards from the School of Music at their graduation.
+Her students have won multiple masterclass spots at National Flute Association Conventions.
+Many members of her studio have been selected as winners in the Collegiate, the Masterclass Performers, and the Adult Amateur Competition at Mid-Atlantic Flute Fairs.
+Ms. Nickel’s GMU flutists routinely win the school’s orchestra and wind ensemble concerto competitions.
+Two students from the Nickel studio were selected as International Scholars in 2017 to travel to Costa Rica as part of Mason collaboration with Mason’s Potomac Arts Academy and Costa Rica’s music system, SINEM.
+Studio members are among Mason’s most valued students earning scholarships from the school and other organizations.
+They serve as Mason Music Ambassadors and members of The Musicians of Color Society at Mason.

 Ms.Nickel’s first full-time position was as Principal flute of the Evansville Philharmonic.
 She soon moved to Texas to join her husband, she became and Piccoloist with the Durango Music Festival, and Principal Flute with the Plano and Irving Symphonies.